 Jesus Changes Water Into Wine

-7Jesus said to the servants, “Fill the jars with water”; so they filled them to the brim.
+7Jesus said to the servants, “Fill the jars with water.”
+So they filled them to the top.

-8Then he told them, “Now draw some out and take it to the master of the banquet.”
+8Then he told them, “Now dip some out.
+Take it to the person in charge of the dinner.”

-11What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him.
+11What Jesus did here in Cana in Galilee was the first of his signs.
+Jesus showed his glory by doing this sign.
+And his disciples believed in him.

-12After this he went down to Capernaum with his mother and brothers and his disciples.
-There they stayed for a few days.
+12After this, Jesus went down to Capernaum.
+His mother and brothers and disciples went with him.
+They all stayed there for a few days.

-13When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
-14In the temple courts he found people selling cattle, sheep and doves, and others sitting at tables exchanging money.
-15So he made a whip out of cords, and drove all from the temple courts, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
-16To those who sold doves he said, “Get these out of here!
+13It was almost time for the Jewish Passover Feast.
+So Jesus went up to Jerusalem.
+14In the temple courtyard he found people selling cattle, sheep and doves.
+Others were sitting at tables exchanging money.
+15So Jesus made a whip out of ropes.
+He chased all the sheep and cattle from the temple courtyard.
+He scattered the coins of the people exchanging money.
+And he turned over their tables.
+16He told those who were selling doves, “Get these out of here!
 Stop turning my Father’s house into a market!”
-17His disciples remembered that it is written: “Zeal for your house will consume me.”
+17His disciples remembered what had been written.
+It says, “My great love for your house will destroy me.”
+(Psalm 69:9)

-18The Jews then responded to him, “What sign can you show us to prove your authority to do all this?”
+18Then the Jewish leaders asked him, “What sign can you show us to prove your authority to do this?”

-19Jesus answered them, “Destroy this temple, and I will raise it again in three days.”
+19Jesus answered them, “When you destroy this temple, I will raise it up again in three days.”

-20They replied, “It has taken forty-six years to build this temple, and you are going to raise it in three days?”
-21But the temple he had spoken of was his body.
-22After he was raised from the dead, his disciples recalled what he had said.
-Then they believed the scripture and the words that Jesus had spoken.
+20They replied, “It has taken 46 years to build this temple.
+Are you going to raise it up in three days?”
+21But the temple Jesus had spoken about was his body.
+22His disciples later remembered what he had said.
+That was after he had been raised from the dead.
+Then they believed the Scripture.
+They also believed the words that Jesus had spoken.